 In the cases where our fine-scale algorithm cannot distinguish between very genetically similar areas, we group them into genetically-distinct clusters that often reflect natural geographical boundaries.
 In order to clearly distinguish results in more specific regions, sample data fulfilling very specific criteria will have to be collected and included in our reference datasets.
 This is a process that takes years.

-Many populations are themselves formed from the mixture of other populations.
-Our algorithm will attempt to match you directly to a population/region, where we have it in our reference database.
+Many populations are themselves formed from a mixture of other populations.
+Our algorithm will attempt to match you directly to a population or region that we have in our reference database.